 WHITE EXHAUST SMOKE:

 A couple different factors could be involved in white exhaust smoke in the 6.0L Power Stroke, like Stiction in the injectors and/or a Failing EGR cooler.

 Problem: In the case where the owner notices white smoke, primarily at start-up, it could be unburned fuel in the chamber due to an injector gunked-up in stiction.
 Until the engine’s combustion temperatures are able to warm up, the unburnt fuel emits the white smoke typically recognized in cold starts.

-Solution: Clean your fuel injectors with a full dose of Stiction Eliminator oil additive to help reduce the smoke build up in both normal operations and cold starts.
+Solution: Clean your fuel injectors with a full dose of Stiction Eliminator to help reduce the smoke build up in both normal operations and cold starts.
 Plus, poor fuel quality can allow condensation in the fuel without the owner’s recognition.
 If the “water in fuel” light is on, or even a suspicion of water in the fuel, Diesel Extreme helps to clear out the condensation and increase cetane.
-If ever any water in the fuel, always change your fuel filter, plus drain the water separator.
+If ever any water in the fuel, always change your fuel filter.

 Problem: A failing EGR cooler could cause what appears to be white smoke, but is actually steam, indicating a leak of coolant into the exhaust system.
 As the first EGR system in the Ford diesel, the problematic EGR cooler can be replaced with an upgraded aftermarket cooler, available as an enhanced replacement over the factory installation.